somethingdarkside1/MNR-template/README.md

 The template of [Midnight Nexus Records](https://midnightnexusrecords.com/).

 A modern, responsive website template featuring a cyberpunk aesthetic with interactive particle animations, glowing effects.
 Built with vanilla JavaScript and CSS, focusing on performance and customization.
-Built with Claude 3.5 Sonnet in about 20 minutes.
+Built with Claude 3.5 Sonnet in about 25 minutes, including documentation.

 ## Features